 Collins has done well in keeping the Harvey hype train from derailing and transitioning Wheeler to the major leagues, and while he hasn't singlehandedly put an end to the LOLMets stories of yore, his job stabilizing the Mets certainly has mirrored what …

-New York Yankees.
-The fashion in which Girardi has handled the entire Alex Rodriguez saga is similar to that of his predecessor, Joe Torre, who did wonders with the most calamitous situations, including his own with A-Rod.6.
-Joe Girardi has done with the
+has done with the New York Yankees.
+The fashion in which Girardi has handled the entire Alex Rodriguez saga is similar to that of his predecessor, Joe Torre, who did wonders with the most calamitous situations, including his own with A-Rod.

 It's not just the off-field nonsense.
 Girardi somehow has coaxed a 69-61 record out of this perilously flawed Yankees team.
 The starting pitching is OK.
 The hitting ain't much better.
 The Yankees actually have a negative run differential at minus-4.
 And yet they're just 3½ games back of Oakland for the second wild card.
 Perhaps more than any lame-duck manager, Girardi deserves a contract extension.